DhimanJatinder/GroupProject/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+It will take a few moments for the page to start so be patient.

 ## Code scaffolding